/faq

 How do you approach problem-solving?

-I build a mental model of the system as it actually behaves:
+I start by building a clear mental model of the system:

 What's your core tech stack?